openedx/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 as an opportunity to address common learner misconceptions.
 Feedback for text input questions should also provide guidance to the learner on how to arrive at the correct answer.

+If you define multiple correct responses for the question, you can define feedback for each response.

 =========================================
 Configure Feedback in the Simple Editor